Skip to main content Skip to complementary content

 You need to know the Databricks server and database name to create a connection.
 You must also have access credentials.
 Once you have created a connection to your Databricks database, you can select data from the available tables and load that data into your app.

-In Qlik Sense and Qlik Cloud Analytics Services, you connect to a Databricks database through the Data manager or the Data load editor.
+In Qlik Sense and Qlik Cloud Analytics Services, you connect to Databricks through the Data manager or the Data load editor.

 In QlikView you connect to a Databricks database through the Edit Script dialog.